 African daisies will wither on a dry spell, so what got them into this list of drought-tolerant plants?
 They're hard to kill once they're established and they don't really wither and die.
 They only go dormant or go into survival mode.

 3. Beardtongues (Penstemon)

 Don't be fooled by these lovely and dainty blooms.
 Penstemons thrive on neglect.
 They will only feel at home in your waterless garden.

 4. Black-eyed Susans

 If you want a cottage flower garden in your arid landscape, black-eyed Susans are your go-to plants for a flower garden running riot in your dehydrated garden.

 5. Blazing Stars (Ajuga)

-It’s amazing how these flowers can thrive on both ends of the weather spectrum.
-From a dry spell to a bitter winter, blazing stars will bloom in your garden.
+It's amazing how these flowers can thrive on both ends of the weather spectrum.
+From a dry spell to bitter winter, blazing stars will bloom in your garden.

 Spanish villas and a Mediterranean landscape are never without these lovely blooms.
 Bougainvillea is proof of how you can maintain a lovely flower garden in a dry landscape.

 7. Bugleweed (Ajuga)

 Some former growers may pass up on this drought-tolerant plant.
 Bugleweed or carpet bugle can be invasive but in a parched landscape, you can tame them.